elemel/fungeoneer/docs/chapters/02/as-above-so-below.md

 <pre><code>{{ problem.example_map | safe }}</code></pre>

 The log below shows you exploring the example dungeon, with your location marked `@` on the map.
-In dungeons with multiple levels, coordinates are written as `(x, y, z)`, where `z` increases downward.
+In dungeons with multiple levels, coordinates are written as `(x, y, z)`, where `z` increases downward with each level.
 The origin is still at the first tile on the map, in the northwest corner of the top level.

 <pre><code>{{ problem.example_log | safe }}</code></pre>